OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 }
 ```

+At this point it's important to understand that ZeppelinOS deploys two kinds of contracts:

+* The logic contract, which you just composed with Solidity code.
+* The upgradeable instance, which is a proxy for the logic contract, and holds its state.

-Notice that the sample contract has an `initialize` function instead of the standard
+Notice that the sample contract above has an `initialize` function instead of the standard
 Solidity constructor.
 This is how you define constructor functionality for upgradeable
-contracts in ZeppelinOS, which you'll see in more detail in the next tutorial.
+contracts in ZeppelinOS, which you'll work with in the next tutorial.

-Also note that the contract imports another contract from the `zos-lib` package, which
+Also note that the contract imports another contract from the `zos-lib` package that
 you installed previously.